GuoYangLee/mimlab/_members/guoyangli.md

   google-scholar: QtkQ_qQAAAAJ&hl
 ---

-Ming-fai Fong is an Assistant Professor in the Coulter Department of Biomedical Engineering at Georgia Tech and Emory.
-She received her BS in Mechanical Engineering from MIT and PhD in Neuroscience from Emory University.
-She completed her postdoctoral training in the Department of Brain and Cognitive Sciences at MIT and a visiting lectureship in the Neuroscience Department at Wellesley College.
+Dr. Li is an Assistant Professor in the Department of Mechanics and Engineering Science at Peking University.
+He obtained his BS in Engineering Mechanics in 2014 and his PhD in Solid Mechanics in 2019, both from Tsinghua University.
+From 2019 to 2022, he conducted postdoctoral research at the Wellman Center for Photomedicine at Harvard University.
+He joined Peking University as an assistant professor in 2023.

 {% include float.html clear=true %}